 As you can see in the Viewport and the Simulator, the confetti is visible all the time.
-Let’s change this using the Screen Long Press patch.
+Let’s change this using the Screen Tap and Hold patch.

 First create the patch:

 This patch has three ports.
-We're going to focus on the State port:
+We're going to focus on the Gesture State port:

 It outputs a boolean data type, which means at any point in time it's either true or false.
-In this graph, it means the long press gesture is either detected or it isn't.
+In this graph, it means the tap and hold gesture is either detected or it isn't.

-To tell Spark AR Studio what to do when a long press is detected, you'll need to:
+To tell Spark AR Studio what to do when a tap and hold is detected, you'll need to:

 Next, you'll need to send this signal to the particle systems.
 The property that controls the rate at which particles are emitted is the Birthrate, so that's where you need to send the signal.

 To send the signal to the particle system: